Absolute Friends: Plot summary

 The book tells the story of Ted Mundy, the Pakistan-born son of a British army officer, who as a student becomes proficient in the German language.
 He joins a 1960s-era student protest group in West Berlin and becomes a lifelong friend of a West German student anarchist named Sasha.
 Having been brutally beaten by West Berlin police and ejected from Germany, Mundy fails at several careers; as a teacher at an English prep school, as a newspaper reporter, a radio interviewer, and a novelist.

 Eventually Mundy obtains a position with the British Council.
 Meanwhile, Sasha has defected to East Germany to become a member of the notorious Stasi secret police.
 On a trip to East Germany with a youth theatre group, Mundy and Sasha meet again.
 By this time Sasha has become totally disillusioned with the Communist Bloc and enlists the naïve Mundy to become a double agent.
 Sasha has access to state secrets and he recruits Mundy to help him smuggle them out of East Germany and deliver them to MI6, the British Secret Service.
 Their efforts contribute to the collapse of the GDR and eventual destruction of the Berlin Wall.
 After the wall comes down, Sasha asks Mundy to continue engaging in geopolitics with him, but Mundy- whose marriage has collapsed as a result of his secret life- refuses, and the two part ways.
-In the ensuing decade, Mundy moves to Germany and becomes a tour guide at Neuschwanstein Castle, begins dating a Turkish refugee, and considers converting to Islam to marry her and help raise her son.
+In the ensuing decade, Mundy moves to Germany and becomes a tour guide at Linderhof Palace, begins dating a Turkish refugee, and considers converting to Islam to marry her and help raise her son.